 A fundamental feature of the OCCI Core Model is that it can be extended in such a way that any extension will be discoverable and visible to an OCCI client at run-time.
-An OCCI client can connect to an OCCI implementation using an extended OCCI Core Model, without knowing anything in advance, and still be able to discover and understand, at run-time, the various Resource and Link sub-types supported by that implementation.
-What Mixins are supported is also discoverable in the same fashion.
+An OCCI client can connect to an OCCI implementation using an extended OCCI Core Model, without knowing anything in advance, and still be able to discover and understand, at run-time, the various instance types supported by that implementation.
 For example, a web-based OCCI client could easily be reused as the management tool for a wide variety of services.